- If I have Hepatitis C, could I get life insurance?

 The campaign highlights the personal stories of those who have struggled with the illness or have loved ones who have been impacted by Hepatitis C, including three Grammy winners: singer songwriter Natalie Cole, music legend Greg Allman and recording artist and songwriter Jon Secada.

 Allman had taken a routine physical after complaining to his doctor that he had no energy and once he received the blood results he learned that he tested positive for HEP C. After failed treatment he had a liver transplant.
-Cole, found out she had HEP C in much the same way, during a routine blood test in 2008.
+Cole, found out she had HEP C in much the same way during a routine blood test in 2008.

 Cole wrote about her illness in her memoir “Love Brought Me Back” which was published in 2010.
 Like Allman, Cole also had to have a liver transplant.
 Secada lost his father, Jose, to chronic HEP C because he did not seek treatment and kept his ordeal with the disease a secret from his family.
 The disease was so advanced that his father died of complications associated with HEP C.

-“The perceived stigma associated with chronic Hepatitis C continues to be a barrier that seems to prevent patients from speaking with their doctors about the disease,” says Arosemena.
+“The perceived stigma associated with chronic Hepatitis C continues to be a barrier that seems to prevent patients from speaking with their doctors about the disease,” said Arosemena.
 “I believe in general that stigma stems from a misunderstanding or lack of awareness.
 Some people acquired the virus by using intravenous drugs, inhaling cocaine and so on.
 I think that this leads to improper generalization since a great percentage of the infected patients never used recreational drugs.”Pages: 1 2

 - Category: Featured Story, Life Insurance